 Calling frequently and sending sympathy cards may go a long way to comfort the affected person.
 Besides, you also need to offer reassurance and not let survivors’ guilt take control of their emotions.
 Always let them know that they’re loved.

-Contact Bayless Integrated Healthcare for a Mental Health Appointment
+Contact denova Collaborative Healthcare for a Mental Health Appointment

 The events after losing a loved one can be filled with anxiety and sadness, resulting in severe mental health problems.
-At Bayless Integrated Healthcare, we will help you cope with grief and experience more positivity throughout your holidays.
+At denova Collaborative Healthcare, we will help you cope with grief and experience more positivity throughout your holidays.
 Contact us today to schedule an appointment with our professional therapists.